 Would you pay your child, grandchild, niece or nephew to do well on an exam?
 Or, if they were having some bad luck for a while and were a bit down, would you slip them some dosh to make them feel better?

 We give kids cash for many reasons.
-I usually write about using pocket money to teach important life lessons about managing their incomings and outgoings.
-(There are the makings of a really good exchange about this on the new Sorted forum if you’re interested.)
+I often write about using pocket money to teach important life lessons about managing their incomings and outgoings.
 But beyond regular pocket money and gifts from us, we can find ourselves handing over the dollars for a variety of reasons, to accomplish very different aims.

 These can make things complicated, leading to tensions in the family.
 And in order to avoid money misunderstandings at home or with the wider whānau, let’s take a good look at our motivations and see what they’re about.

 I was standing on the sidelines of the soccer pitch when I first heard of it: parents incentivising their kids to score, with chocolate fish or straight cash even.
 I wondered if it worked.